nirtamir2/talks/2025-06-25/src/slides.md

 </BrowserWrapper>

 <!--
-After we download the models we can use the gltfjsx tool converts GLTF files into React components automatically.
+After we download the models we can use the gltfjsx tool that converts GLTF files into React components automatically It parses the model and generates code with all the meshes, materials, and hierarchies.
-It parses the model and generates code with all the meshes, materials, and hierarchies.
+We can copy the code and create React components for our models.
-We can copy the code and create react components for out models.
+We can see the meshes and even edit their attributes.
-It assumes that we will serve the gltf file in our public directory in scene.gltf but we can see the meshes and even edit their attributes.
+It assumes that we will serve the GLTF file in our public directory in scene.gltf.
 -->

 ---